-The SoonerSafe - Safe Room Rebate Program was developed by the Oklahoma Department of Emergency Management to provide a rebate for purchase and installation of safe rooms for Oklahoma homeowners.
+The SoonerSafe - Safe Room Rebate Program was developed in 2011 by the Oklahoma Department of Emergency Management to provide a rebate for purchase and installation of safe rooms for Oklahoma homeowners.

 Oklahoma is providing this safe room rebate program through the FEMA Hazard Mitigation Grant Program.
 Therefore OEM must comply with all federal grant regulations for each rebate recipient, to include eligibility of properties, required documentation, etc.

 Please read ALL SoonerSafe Rules & Regulations carefully to ensure your eligibility for a safe room rebate and to ensure your application meets all federal grant guidelines associated with this program.
 OEM and FEMA must review each application and associated documentation submitted to ensure guidelines are met should you be randomly selected as a winner.